bitrix24/b24restdocs/tutorials/chat-bots/index.md

         default:
             $arResult = array(
                 'title' => 'I\'m confused',
-                'report'  => 'I don\'t understand what you want to know.
-Or maybe I just can\'t...', );
+                'report'  => 'I can\'t figure out what you want to know.
+Or maybe I just don\'t know how...', );
     }
     return $arResult;